Faculty & Staff Directory

 MSCI 460-002, Fisheries Research Field Techniques: Course for upper level undergraduate marine science majors that focuses on field methods commonly used in fish ecology research in coastal and estuarine habitats typically found along the US Atlantic coast.
 The course is an intensive, field-based three-week summer course conducted in residence at the Baruch Marine Field Laboratory, located at the edge of the North Inlet estuary in Georgetown, SC.
 Students in this immersive course gain firsthand experience with techniques for examining the abundance, distribution, growth, and behavior of fishes in a variety of salt marsh habitats.

-Kimball ME, Boswell KM, Rozas LP (2017).
+Kimball ME, Boswell KM, Rozas LP (in press).
 Estuarine fish behavior around slotted water control structures in a managed salt marsh.
-Wetlands Ecology and Management (in press).
+Wetlands Ecology and Management

-Li C, Li X, Boswell KM, Kimball ME, Lin J (2017).
+Li C, Li X, Boswell KM, Kimball ME, Lin J (in press).
 Circular estuarine plume revealed by satellite SAR observations and in situ measurements.
-IEEE Transactions on Geoscience and Remote Sensing (in press).
+IEEE Transactions on Geoscience and Remote Sensing

 Lin J, Li C, Boswell KM, Kimball ME, Rozas LP (2016).
 Examination of winter circulation in a northern Gulf of Mexico estuary.
 Estuaries and Coasts 39:879-899.

 Kimball ME, Rozas LP, Boswell KM, Cowan JH (2015).
 Effects of slotted water control structures on nekton movement within salt marshes.
 Marine and Coastal Fisheries: Dynamics, Management, and Ecosystem Science 7:177–189.